How to Switch from IELTS to PTE After Failing Writing

 - People who scored below IELTS 6.0 in Writing — if writing accuracy is genuinely limited, a test switch won't help

-- Applicants with a deadline less than 5 weeks away — switching tests with insufficient preparation time is a high-risk strategy
+- Applicants with too little time before their deadline to learn the new task formats — switching tests without sufficient preparation is a high-risk strategy

 - Candidates who need IELTS specifically (some employers and universities require it; PTE is not accepted everywhere)